machacekmartin/rtf-to-plaintext/README.md

 # RTF Extractor

 This is a Perl script that extracts plain text from RTF input.

-I made this script to extract RTF into plaintext while keeping czech special characters (accents characters, etc), so your specific usecase results may vary.
+# Why does this exist
+Every tool I used failed to extract my input properly, f.e. missing new lines, wrong czech characters extraction (accents), extra rtf blocks that were supposed to be ignored...

 ## Usage